Medical Coding Training on Updates Ensures Accuracy & Compliance Standards

 Benefits of Ongoing Medical Coding Training

 Ongoing coding education updates, paired with audits on coding accuracy, ensure compliance standards are upheld according to current practices.
-Demonstrated in the Profee Coding Quality Improvement Plan Case Study by YES HIM Consulting, CPT coding accuracy rates increased by 17%, and DX accuracy rates increased by 18% over 33 months.
+Demonstrated in the Profee Coding Quality Improvement Plan Case Study by YES HIM Consulting, CPT coding accuracy rates increased by 17%.
+In addition, DX accuracy rates increased by 18% over 33 months.
 In addition, coder retention reached 100% with zero turnover for a full year.
 With a combination of education programs, quality audits, coder mentoring, coding support, and standardized coding policies and guidelines, this client organization was able to reach a new level of success and compliance.

 Frequent education courses on coding updates not only make sure the coder is using the most accurate codes, but they also make the most financial sense.
 By taking these courses, it decreases the chances for claims denials, saving the organization money in the long run.